Delta as Place

 Delta As Place Interagency Working Group

 In recognition of this Delta As Place concept, the acknowledgment of the unique values of the Delta, the Commission has spearheaded the Delta as Place Interagency Working Group.

-The purpose of the Delta as Place Interagency Working Group is to facilitate implementation of “Delta as Place” policies and recommendations identified in the Delta Plan and to advance Delta values.
+The purpose of the Delta as Place Interagency Working Group (PDF) is to facilitate implementation of “Delta as Place” policies and recommendations identified in the Delta Plan and to advance Delta values.
 The Working Group focuses on coordinating activities in agricultural sustainability, culture, economic development, energy and transportation infrastructure, recreation, and subsidence reversal/carbon markets across federal, State, and local agencies.

 Membership is comprised of managers, technical staff, and public advisory members from government entities with conservation, infrastructure, land management, or regulatory responsibilities in the Sacramento-San Joaquin Delta and Suisun Marsh, or potential research and funding roles.
 Meetings are held three times a year, and focus on efforts to implement “Delta as Place” recommendations, highlighting accomplishments and making the most of opportunities to collaborate and innovate on actions to protect and enhance “Delta as Place.”